-Toyota RAV4 review - MPG, CO2 and Running Costs
+Toyota RAV4 review - MPG, CO2 and running costs

-Clever hybrid tech makes reasonable running costs
+Clever hybrid tech and a new RAV4 PHEV model makes for reasonable running costs

 During our test on mixed roads including city and motorway driving, the RAV4 returned as much as 61mpg and didn't dip below 40mpg at any point.
 This correlates well with the RAV4’s official combined fuel economy figures of 48.7mpg to 50.4mpg for front-drive models and 47.8mpg to 48.7mpg for four-wheel drive versions, depending on trim level.
 Our figures also compare favourably to the smaller, slower and similarly powered Kia Niro Hybrid.
-Emissions are equally impressive – official NEDC-corrected CO2 emissions of 102 to 105g/km are quoted (depending on driven wheels and wheel size).

 The RAV4 sits in insurance groups 25E to 30A, depending on trim level and specification.
 Those are roughly on a par with the hybrid versions of the previous-generation RAV4, but quite a bit higher than rivals such as the (admittedly cheaper) Skoda Kodiaq and all but the highest-specification versions of the Volkswagen Tiguan.